emmanuel881/learningReact/README.md

 # Creating my first react project

-its a blog application allowing one to edit blogs
+it's an application allowing with  to post and edit blogs functionalities

 ## project image
 ![](image.png)